 (To be) cool as a cucumber

 Thought cucumbers were watery, bland and boring?
 You’re not wrong, however, this next idiom may change your mind.
-To be “cool as a cucumber” has been around since the 18th century and helps describe somebody who is very calm and composed even at a time of crisis.
+To be “cool as a cucumber” has been around since the 18th century and helps describe somebody who is very calm and composed even in a time of crisis.
 The idiom may play on two meanings: the word “cool”, both a cold temperature and a state of being calm and collected, as well as the fact that even in very hot weather, the inside of a cucumber remains cooler than room temperature.

 Example: Despite the announcement of a global pandemic and surprise quarantine, my cats remained cool as cucumbers.
 How do they do it?
 Maybe it’s because they’re not capable of understanding what it means?